LiveSuggest

 Conclusion

-As AI meeting tools become standard in professional settings, choosing one that minimizes your compliance burden isn’t just convenient — it’s responsible.
+As AI meeting tools become standard in professional settings, choosing one that minimises your compliance burden isn’t just convenient — it’s responsible.
 A no-recording, real-time approach lets you benefit from AI assistance without creating legal exposure for yourself or discomfort for your colleagues.

 This article is for informational purposes only and does not constitute legal advice.
 Consult a qualified legal professional for guidance specific to your jurisdiction.